 - Deliver the samples on time

-- to be able to put patients at ease
+- Be able to put patients at ease

-- able to explain procedures to patients, careful and methodical
+- Be able to explain procedures to patients

-If you want to start a medical laboratory career, phlebotomist training is a great place to start.
+If you want to start a medical laboratory career, phlebotomist training is the first step to take.
 Take the first steps toward getting certified.
 Why not get started today?

 If you would like to explore the opportunity, enroll with the Phlebotomy Training Program now!